DIY Christmas Bead Garland

 a pattern of wood beads in a row

 You might be able to figure out how to do this, but I break down all the steps below.
 Again, I think using a needle is the key.
+It is much easier, primarily when stringing on those little beads.
+Just ensure your beads can still make it over the little knot on your needle.

 threading a needle and tying a knot

-Here is how to make your tree beaded garland…
+Here is how to make your tree-beaded garland…

 1. You first want to cut your string to the length of your garland.
 I made mine 9 feet long.
 Tie a triple knot on one end of the string.